sywuaa/CodeIntensive/README.md

 #### `attr`

 Can take up to 2 arguments that:
-  1 argument will return the attribute value of the first element within the DOMNodeCollection.
+  1 argument will return the attribute value of the first element within the `DOMNodeCollection`.

-  2 arguments will update each DOMNodeCollection elements, giving the first argument as attribute name and second as value.
+  2 arguments will update each `DOMNodeCollection` elements, giving the first argument as attribute name and second as value.

 #### `addClass`

-Add class to each element within the DOMNodeCollection.
+Add class to each element within the `DOMNodeCollection`.

 #### `removeClass`

-Does not take argument and will remove class from the each DOMNodeCollection element
+Remove class from the each `DOMNodeCollection` element by passing the class name.

 ---
 ### Event Listeners